parallellogic-/SuperconAddOn2024/README.md

 Setting the brightness of one LED requires two bytes: one to specify the index (0 to 31 inclusive) and a second to set the brightness (0 to 255, inclusive, 255 is max brightness)

 Producing a frame can be achieved in two ways:

 1. Writing the LED index to register 3, writing the brightness to index 4, then sending additional writes to 3 and 4 for additional LEDs.
 Finally a write is sent to register 5 with the effective number of LEDs.
 This is a simpler approach but requires additional overhead on the I2C serial link

 <img src="/doc/timing_v2.png">

 2. Performing a multi-byte write to register 3.
 Since the index-brightness-index-brightness... bytes alternate and are followed by a single byte for the effective number of LEDs, there will always be an odd number of bytes in a compelte multi-byte transaction.

 <img src="/doc/timing_v3.png">

 Note: Because the writing of a new frame may be completed faster than the time to illuminate the LEDs in the frame, and the SAO has only a single-frame buffer, GPIO1 is used as a busy flag: raised HIGH when a frame begins display and driven LOW when the frame has completed and the SAO is ready for a new frame.
 To avoid shearing mid-frame, it is recommended to monitor GPIO1 to be in a LOW state before sending a new frame of data to the SAO.

 <img src="/doc/timing.png">

+Note: In the absense of an external command, the SAO will continue looping, showing the last frame flushed.

 # Resources